Typical Australian Food

 The other quick and easy way to keep your hunger at bay at outdoor events is to buy a pie or two.
 There is a great variety of meat pies and sausage rolls available at food outlets.
 Easy to handle for sellers and a quick fix for the buyers.

-For food lovers here is some other interesting stuff to check out:
+For food lovers here are some other interesting pages to check out: